vantagedesign/ace-documentation/exampleSite/content/shortcodes/alerts.md

 ### Parameters
 #### Style
-The style parameter is directly applied to the alert as a class in the format *"alert-{STYLE}"*.
+The style parameter is directly applied to the alert as a class in the format *"{STYLE}"*.
 Bootstrap comes with four styles that can be used with this:
 - danger
 - warning
 - success